zhangwei03020915/abp/docs/en/tutorials/book-store-with-abp-suite/part-03.md

 ![](/images/suite-author-new-entity.png)

-Then, you can type `Author` for the *Name* field and leave the other options as is (you can change the menu icon as **pen**, if you wish).
+Then, you can type `Author` for the *Name* field and leave the other options as is (you can change the menu icon as **pen** for a proper menu icon, and/or other options, if you wish).
 ABP Suite automatically calculates proper values for the rest of the inputs for you:

 ![](/images/suite-author-entity-1.png)